 - Criminal activities

-What You Need to Know About Texas Wrongful Death Claims
+What You Need to Know About San Antonio Wrongful Death Claims

-In Texas, the right to file a wrongful death claim is limited to the spouse, parents, or children of the deceased.
+In Texas, the right to file a wrongful death claim is typically limited to the spouse (including a common law spouse), legal parents, and children (biological and adopted) of the deceased.

 - Lost earnings and income